Written by Alex Simpson

 Potassium is another mineral required by the body, that not only helps to reduce lactic acid build ups and muscular fatigue, but it also helps regulate blood pressure.
 A potato actually provides almost twice as much potassium as a banana.

 Neeps, or turnips, are another staple food served alongside tatties and haggis on Burns night.
 Some of their key health benefits include:

 #1 Rich in Antioxidants

-Turnips are packed full of phytonutrients and antioxidants, including glucosinolate, which inhibits tumour growths, helps rid the body of toxins, strengthens the immune system, and fight the harmful effects of toxins and carcinogens.
+Turnips are packed full of phytonutrients and antioxidants, including glucosinolate, which could support the immune system.

 #2 Great for the Heart

 Turnips are rich in folate, a B vitamin which has been found to lower harmful LDL cholesterol levels and promote cardiovascular health in the body.

 Turnips are also rich in calcium, which is a mineral that is vital for optimal bone health.
 What many people don’t realise, is that in order for the bones to absorb calcium, they need vitamin D, which happens to be present in the haggis.
 By combining turnips with haggis, your bones will absorb much more of the calcium from these root vegetables, helping to keep them strong and healthy.

 How Many Calories are in a Burn’s Supper & Ways to Burn Them Off?